dinngo/dinngo-exchange/analysis/Dinngo_analysis.md

 ### <a id="heading-2.1.4"/> 2.1.4 Code Quality

 This report will evaluate whether the code has been written in a way that ensures readability and maintainability.

 ### <a id="heading-2.1.5"/> 2.1.5 Security

-This report will look for any exploitable security vulnerabilities, or other potential threats to either the operators of Bancor or its users.
+This report will look for any exploitable security vulnerabilities, or other potential threats to either the operators of Dinngo or its users.

 ### <a id="heading-2.1.6"/> 2.1.6 Testing and testability